department-of-veterans-affairs/va.gov-team/products/vetext/research/2025-01-VEText-MyHealtheVet-email-appointment-reminder-content-research/research-plan.md

   - Confirm that participants receive and use MyHealtheVet email appointment reminders for their VA Health appointments and has interacted with these emails within the last year

   - Review the recruitment email
-  - 12 total participants (Veterans, 4 caregivers) for this study.
+  - 12 total participants (8 Veterans, 4 caregivers) for this study.

 **Primary criteria (must-haves)**
 Primary Criteria (Must-Haves):